TheRincon/gc_plotter/README.md

 ### Hints

 The legend can be freely changed, simply replace "topright" or "bottomright" on the last line in gcplot.r to another location or coordinates.
+The colors can easily be changed within the Rscript.
+Finally, the range for legend and colors can also be modified.

 If grey boxes appear in the plot, the bin is probably too high (around 50k is seems to fail).
 It will require modification, as I usually work with fungal genomes of about 15-100Mb, so it is optimized for this range.